 - low birth weight, which is linked to heart disease, type 2 diabetes and high blood pressure in adulthood

-- increased risk of being overweight and obese in childhood.
+- increased risk of being overweight and obese in childhood

-Pregnancy and quitting smoking
+Pregnancy and stopping smoking

-Nicotine replacement therapy should be monitored
+Nicotine replacement therapy during pregnancy

 Where to get help